 Paul Bulcke began his career in 1977 as a financial analyst for Scott Graphics International in Belgium before moving to the Nestlé Group in 1979 as a marketing trainee.
 From 1980 to 1996, he held various responsibilities in Nestlé Peru, Nestlé Ecuador and Nestlé Chile before moving back to Europe as Managing Director of Nestlé Portugal, Nestlé Czech and Slovak Republic, and Nestlé Germany.
 In 2004, he was appointed as Executive Vice President, responsible for Zone Americas.
-At the General Annual Meeting of Shareholders in April 2008, Paul Bulcke was elected member of the Board of Directors of Nestlé S.A.
-The Board of Directors of Nestlé S.A. appointed him CEO (Administrateur délégué) effective 10 April 2008.
+As of April 2008, Paul Bulcke was elected member of the Board of Directors of Nestlé S.A. and the Board appointed him CEO (Administrateur délégué).

-As a representative of Nestlé, Paul Bulcke serves as Co-Chairman of the Supervisory Board of Cereal Partners Worldwide, Switzerland and is a Board member of Alcon Inc., Switzerland.
+As a representative of Nestlé, Paul Bulcke serves as Co-Chairman of the Supervisory Board of Cereal Partners Worldwide, Switzerland and as Board member of Alcon Inc., Switzerland.